Case Study: E-commerce Price Monitoring Agency Scales to 5M Daily SKU Scrapes With Residential Proxies

 The Challenge

-The agency's original scraping stack relied on a mix of free rotating proxy lists and mid-tier datacenter proxies.
-As they scaled from covering 500,000 SKUs to 5 million SKUs daily across 40 retailers, three operational problems emerged:
+The agency's original scraping stack was a mix of free rotating proxy lists and mid-tier datacenter proxies.
+As they scaled from covering 500,000 SKUs to 5 million SKUs daily across 40 retailers, three operational problems surfaced:

 • Quality degradation on price data.
-Datacenter IPs frequently received dynamic pricing treatment different from real consumer IPs - receiving generic catalog prices rather than region-specific localized pricing.
-This corrupted the core data deliverable to clients.
+Datacenter IPs frequently got dynamic pricing treatment different from real consumer IPs.
+They saw generic catalog prices instead of region-specific localised pricing.
+That corrupted the core data deliverable to clients.

 • Cost inflation from retries.
-High failure rates meant the agency was retrying each target 3-5 times, tripling their effective bandwidth cost and doubling infrastructure spend on worker instances.
+High failure rates meant the agency was retrying each target 3-5 times.
+That tripled effective bandwidth cost and doubled infrastructure spend on worker instances.

-The agency's engineering team concluded that ISP-registered residential IPs were the only viable path to sustainable scaling at their target volume, but was hesitant about the headline per-GB cost of residential compared to their existing datacenter baseline.
+The engineering team concluded that ISP-registered residential IPs were the only viable path to sustainable scaling at their target volume.
+They were still hesitant about the headline per-GB cost of residential compared to their existing datacenter baseline.

 The Evaluation

-The agency evaluated five commercial residential proxy providers over a 4-week pilot period.
+The agency tested five commercial residential proxy providers over a 4-week pilot.
 The evaluation criteria:

 • Success rate on anti-bot protected targets.
 Tested against five retailer platforms running Akamai, Cloudflare Bot Management, DataDome, and PerimeterX.

 • City-level geo-targeting accuracy.
-Localized pricing requires real consumer IPs in specific metropolitan areas, not just country-level.
+Localised pricing needs real consumer IPs in specific metropolitan areas, not just country-level.

 • Session continuity.
-Multi-step checkout scraping (add-to-cart to observe final price with taxes and shipping) requires sticky sessions of 15-30 minutes.
+Multi-step checkout scraping (add-to-cart to observe final price with taxes and shipping) needs sticky sessions of 15-30 minutes.

 • Per-GB effective cost including retries.
 Raw per-GB rate matters less than the cost per successfully-collected SKU.